TheoAcker12/accessibility-content-testing/_episodes/formatting.md

 ### Referring to Formatting

-TODO: Not sure this is the best way to do this

 - there are a couple things to watch out for with formatting conveying meaning
     - one is as mentioned, where formatting is applied to content in order to convey additional information beyond that provided in the text
     - but another occurs when writing instructions that refer to interactive elements on this page or elsewhere - if an element is described only with its formatting, it doesn't even matter if the element is accessible, since either way it isn't being referred to accessibly.

-TODO: Include challenge on conveying meaning?
+TODO: Include exercise (below) on conveying meaning?

 <!-- For this exercise, there are three goals:
     1. Learners can transfer what they've learned about one type of formatting to other types of formatting.